JanVasko1/KM-HQ_Data_Generator/Libs/GUI/Information.md

 1. **Fields**
     1. **Client Name** - App Name from link
     2. **Client ID** - Client ID from link
-    3. **Client Secret** - You should have your own or ask Jiři Adamec for new one
+    3. **Client Secret** - You should have your own or ask Jiří Adamec for new one
     4. **Tenant ID** - non-changeable field
     5. **Export NAV folders** - defines if to exports to real Fileserver/Azure or just my personal Download folder